 Their argument, or belief, goes a little something like this: There is a long history in America of whites torturing and murdering black and Native people and taking photos for souvenirs, and thus this image, because it depicts a brutalized black person, is necessarily the same thing and thus revitalizes and continues this atrocious tradition.

 By their logic, if someone makes a painting of starving Jewish prisoners of a concentration camp, than they are indistinguishable from Nazis .
 Or, because Leon Golub made paintings of mercenaries gloating over their victims, he is a sadist in the same camp as the people who took pictures of themselves and their torture victims in Abu Ghraib.
 Or, Goya’s series “The Disasters of War” proves that he advocates decapitating and dismembering people.
-Or, anyone who paints a crucifixion hates Jesus.
+Or, anyone who paints a crucifixion hates Jesus, advocates capital punishment and torturing prisoners.
 The problem with that argument is that we know it’s NOT the same thing.
 Much more likely it’s a reminder that something terrible happened and human beings can be absolute monsters.
 Why insist that something is its complete opposite?
 But they do.
 Oh how they do.

 Beyond that, it’s much more the same thing as traditional fine art painting in the line of Goya, Golub, Beckmann, Bacon, and so on.
-That’s obvious to anyone who’s had a 20th century survey of art history course.
-So, while we are insisting that “Open Casket” belongs to a tradition of vicious racist souvenirs, we are simultaneously denying what it much more obviously belongs to.
+That’s obvious to anyone who’s had a 20th Century Survey of Art History course.
+So, while we are insisting that “Open Casket” belongs to a tradition of vicious racist souvenirs, we are simultaneously denying that it much more obviously belongs to the tradition of fine art painting.

 Apparently, Dana Schutz is party not just to the genocide of black people, but of indigenous peoples as well.
 Could she be a more heinous villain?
 No wonder she needs to be punished.